react-dates/react-dates/README.md

   customArrowIcon: PropTypes.node,
 ```

-If the `disabled` prop is set to true, onFocusChange is not called when onStartDateFocus or onEndDateFocus are invoked and disabled is assigned to the actual `<input>` DOM elements.
+If the `disabled` prop is set to true, onSelectedInputChange is not called when onStartDateFocus or onEndDateFocus are invoked and disabled is assigned to the actual `<input>` DOM elements.
 ```js
   disabled: PropTypes.bool,
 ```